jsywulak/keepyourjob/README.md

 (If you're running Windows, savings vars is [handled a little differently.](http://ss64.com/nt/set.html))

+Once the CloudFormation stack is complete, you can go to the [Elastic Beanstalk console](https://console.aws.amazon.com/elasticbeanstalk/) and select the "Hello Stelligent" application.
+At the top of the page it will list a URL that will take you to the "Hello, Stelligent" page.

 Once that's done, just run the test script with ruby:

     ruby test_environment.rb

 If anything goes wrong it'll spit out a stack trace, and if everything works it'll print out OK.

+Once you're done looking at the stack and running tests, you can delete the stack from the [AWS CloudFormation console](https://console.aws.amazon.com/cloudformation/).
+The name of the stack will start with "hellostelligent" follow by a timestamp.